Enabling Exchange Online integration in Planner

 Supported settings on Exchange meeting rooms

-To ensure the communication between Planner and Exchange your Meeting rooms in Exchange, the following constraints/requirements must be ensured on the rooms in Exchange.
+To ensure the communication between Planner and your Meeting rooms in Exchange, the following constraints/requirements must be ensured on the rooms in Exchange.

 Max 180 days for future reservations/appointments - which needs to be set for the Exchange resource on Exchange